OBLIGATORY TRAVELER

 Waimea Bay

 A North Shore Day-Trip wouldn’t be complete without visiting one of the top surfing beaches in the world.
 Our eyes are delighted by the sight of Waimea Bay.
-Lush, vegetation, parts, revealing an abundance of clean, beige, sand.
-The umbre, blue sky, kisses the bright, green-blue, water.
-Tourists, visit this beach to gawk at the surf-competition-worthy waves.
+Lush vegetation, parts, revealing an abundance of clean, beige, sand.
+The umbre, blue sky, kisses the bright, green-blue water.
+Tourists visit this beach to gawk at the surf-competition-worthy waves.

 North Shore waves average 30 feet and can reach heights of 50 feet or more.
 The large waves are the result of winter storms.
 If you want to see dozens of surfers, defying gravity, visiting during the winter months is key.
 Our visit is during the fall.

 The water is quiet and calm.
 It’s exquisite.
-Wanting to minimize our sun exposure.
-We enjoy the bay from a bench, enveloped in shade.
+Wanting to minimize our sun exposure, we enjoy the bay from a bench enveloped in shade.

 Giovanni’s Shrimp Truck

-Visiting a waterfall and beach, is hungry work, so it’s time for a North Shore Day-Trip, lunch stop.
-One of the most obligatory places to eat on the North Shore, is Giovanni’s Shrimp Truck.
+Visiting a waterfall and beach is hungry work, so it’s time for a North Shore Day-Trip, lunch stop.
+One of the most obligatory places to eat on the North Shore is Giovanni’s Shrimp Truck.

 Places to eat on Hawaii's North Shore

-On the Hawaiian Islands, some of the best restaurants, are food trucks.
+On the Hawaiian Islands, some of the best restaurants are food trucks.

-The line is visible, from the parking lot, at the Kamehameha Highway food truck court, “across from McDonalds.”
+The line is visible from the parking lot, at the Kamehameha Highway food truck court, “across from McDonald’s.”
 We are not the only visitors who want to visit this popular shrimp truck.
 The line is long, but moves quickly.
-Soon we are chomping down on Giovanni’s signature Shrimp Scampi (garlic shrimp).
+Soon, we are chomping down on Giovanni’s signature Shrimp Scampi (garlic shrimp).

 Giovanni's Shrimp Truck-Oahu-Hawaii